cloud-gov/cg-site/content/docs/ops/configuration-management.md

 - Having to add new users to forked repositories as collaborators in order to have people directly contribute on short-lived forked branches

-When contributing directly on a branch, we're able to modify work in progress (WIP) commits and encourage collaboration across the Cloud Operations team.
+When contributing directly on a branch, we're able to modify work-in-progress (WIP) pull requests and encourage collaboration across the Cloud Operations team.

 ### Squashing commits